PrintedScript/turtle-control/README.md

 - [ ] Add more automation to the turtles
 - [x] GPS support for turtles
 - [ ] Some sort of authentication for the control panel?
-- [ ] Stop sending entire world data to frontend for one block update ( Only send what is updated )
+- [x] Stop sending entire world data to frontend for one block update ( Only send what is updated )
+- [ ] Remove block from database if turtle can go into it